vatpac-technology/sops/docs/controller-skills/airwork.md

     **DJV**: "DJV"

 !!! tip
     PJE is a complex operation, and requires aircraft to be separated from a large **drop area** for a significant amount of time.
-Further, once the drop operations have commenced it is not possible to cancel the clearance to fix a sudden separation issue (parachutists are generally unable to reboard an aircraft they have just left).
+Further, once drop operations have commenced it is not possible to cancel the clearance to fix a sudden separation issue (parachutists are generally unable to reboard an aircraft they have just left).
 Before permitting an aircraft to perform PJE within CTA, controllers should take care to consider all aspects of the operation.

     Some of the **key considerations** include: